-5.3 CYBERSECURITY INTELLIGENCE & DEFENSE
+CYBERSECURITY INTELLIGENCE & DEFENSE

-Cybersecurity Intelligence and Defense has responsibility for monitoring, managing, mitigating, investigating, responding, and reporting cybersecurity risks, cyber threats, insider threats, and cyberattacks against the AEP enterprise.
-The Cybersecurity Intelligence and Defense team protects AEP's endpoints, users, and systems, both on premise and in the cloud from a wide array of cyber threats.
-These cyber threat protections are accomplished by performing functions including security data analytics; insider threat detection and response; analyzing threat intelligence; proactively hunting for threats; collaborating with industry peers and U.S. Government partners on threat intelligence topics; managing enterprise security technologies; administering multi-factor authentication technologies; and performing forensics and electronic discovery in support of Human Resources, Ethics & Compliance and AEP Legal investigations.
+Cybersecurity Intelligence and Defense has responsibility for monitoring, managing, mitigating, investigating, responding, and reporting cybersecurity risks, threats, and cyberattacks against the AEP enterprise.
+The Cybersecurity Intelligence and Defense team protects AEP's endpoints, users, and systems from a wide array of cyber threats.

+These cyber threat protections are accomplished by performing security data analytics; analyzing threat intelligence; managing enterprise network security technologies; administering multi-factor authentication technologies; and performing forensics and electronic discovery in support of Human Resources, Ethics & Compliance and AEP Legal investigations.

-The Cybersecurity Intelligence and Defense team is home to the AEP Insider Protection and Prevention Program (IP3) and the 24x7x365 Cybersecurity Desk who are responsible for leading all cybersecurity or insider threat incident response activities for AEP.
+The Cybersecurity Intelligence and Defense team is home to the 24x7x365 Cybersecurity Desk and is responsible for leading all cybersecurity incident response activities for AEP.